-What are the implications of "Lo Hashem Shelachani!"?
+What are the implications of "Lo Hashem Shelachani"?

-Rashi #3: Moshe was speaking with Ru'ach ha'Kodesh and he knew that they would not die a natural death.
-1 What he therefore meant was that, if Hashem did not produce this creation to verify his prophecy, 2 Korach and his congregation would be able to justify their claims that all of the nation are holy ... and that we are raising ourselves above the congregation.
+Rashi #2 (in Seifer ha'Pardes): It implies that if they will die a natural death, then even he will deny his own claims and concede that Hashem did not send him to teach Torah and Mitzvos.
+Moshe was speaking with Ru'ach ha'Kodesh and he knew that they would not die a natural death.
+1 What he therefore meant was that, if Hashem did not produce this creation to verify his prophecy, 2 Korach and his congregation would be able to justify their claims that all of the nation are holy ... and that Moshe and Aharon are raising ourselves above the congregation.

-Ramban: He meant that Hashem did not send him to take Yisrael out of Egypt.
+Ramban: It implies that if they die a natural death, Hashem did not send him to take Yisrael out of Egypt.
 3

 In Pasuk 13.